 We welcome campers from a wide spectrum of Jewish backgrounds in a shomer Shabbat, Kosher environment.
 Our programming aims to strengthen Jewish identity, foster a connection to Israel, create lasting friendships, encourage individual achievement, and heighten self-esteem and leadership skills.

-Over 40 years ago, the national Zionist youth movement of Young Judaea established a regional summer camp in Verbank NY, better known as, Camp Young Judaea Sprout Lake.
+Over 40 years ago, Young Judaea established a regional summer camp in Verbank NY, better known as, Camp Young Judaea Sprout Lake.
 Since that time we have grown from under 100 campers, to over 400 campers!
 We have 16 beautiful cabins and many state-of-the art facilities.
 The campers at Sprout Lake are entering 2nd grade through entering 8th grade and we offer many different types of sessions, ranging from 1 week, to 8 weeks.

-Camp Young Judaea Sprout Lake is the summer expression of Young Judaea, the Zionist youth moment.
+Camp Young Judaea Sprout Lake is the summer expression of Young Judaea.

 For over 100 years, Young Judaea has brought together thousands of Jewish youth from across the country and around the world, of every religious, cultural, and political persuasion, through a shared commitment to Jewish values and love of Israel.